RobertAhlin/emx/README.md

 - Google search engine is frequently used.
 It's hard to remember how to write codes.
 - A lot of help comes from search hits at the "stack overflow" forums.
 - ChatGPT - While exploring the endless possibilities using ChatGPT I have used this to troubleshoot and ask for help for code snippets.
 - <a href="https://learndjango.com/" target="_blank">https://learndjango.com/</a> - to set up the password reset function.
-There will be no mail sent as I've choose not to implement a SMTP engine in this scope.
+There will be no mail sent as I've chosen not to implement a SMTP engine in this scope.
 - Using <a href="https://www.online-spellcheck.com/" target="_blank">https://www.online-spellcheck.com/</a> for spelling.
 - Images from https://www.pexels.com, https://www.svemo.com, <https://stock.adobe.com/>

 ## <a id="acknowledgements">Acknowledgement</a>

 - I've been struggeling with Codeanywhere as an editor.
-By the end of my project 18-20 Nov. they had an scheduled downtime.
+By the end of my project 18-20 Nov., they had an scheduled downtime.
 After it came back up it worked fine for the first day.
-But on the 21st Nov. something happened.
+But on the 21st of Nov. something happened.
 When I ran server (python3 manage.py runserver) and viewing my site on ```https://8000-robertahlin-emx-lymh6zhmfc.us2.codeanyapp.com/``` it only loaded an old version of my style.css.
 Like it was using a old cached file.
-All the changes I made during the 20th Nov wasn't loaded in browser even though it was stil saved in my style.css file.
+All the changes I made during the 20th of Nov wasn't loaded in browser even though it was stil saved in my style.css file.
 I tried to restart my workspace, even closing the browser and restart my pc, but it didn't work.
 But when deploying to Heroku it all worked fine.
 I have asked the Support at Codeanywhere for help, and they replied, asking me to create a new workspace.
 Since I am almost finished, this don't really matter.